omec-project/gnbsim/README.md

 # Support and Contributions

-The gnbsimF project welcomes new contributors.
+The gnbsim project welcomes new contributors.
 Feel free to propose a new feature or fix bugs!
 Before contributing, please follow these guidelines:

 1. gNBSim documentation details [here](./docs/README.md)